- Promoting optimal mobility, physical activity and overall health and wellness;

 - Educating and planning maintenance and support programs to prevent re-occurrence, re-injury or functional decline.

-Born in Lloydminster, Saskatchewan and raised on an acreage near the town of Marwayne, Alberta, Janine graduated from Marwayne Jubilee School in 2003.
-Janine attended the University of Alberta and completed a Bachelor of Physical Education degree in 2007, and completed a Master of Physical Therapy degree at the University of Saskatchewan in 2010.
+Born in Lloydminster, Saskatchewan and raised on an acreage near the town of Marwayne, Alberta, Janine attended Marwayne Jubilee School from Kindergarten to Grade 12.
+Janine went on to complete a Bachelor of Physical Education degree with a concentration in Sport Performance from the University of Alberta and then a Master of Physical Therapy degree from the University of Saskatchewan.

 Since graduation, Janine has been employed in public health care/hospitals by Prairie North Health Region (PNHR) in Lloydminster, Saskatchewan and Alberta Health Services (AHS) in both Vermilion, Alberta and Wainwright, Alberta.
 These opportunities have allowed her to work in a variety of roles, in a diversity of settings, and with a mixed range of patient ages.
 Areas of assessment and treatment include orthopaedics, acute care, stroke clinic, hip & knee screening clinic, cast clinic (post-op/surgeries and fractures), long term care and group education classes.